15931/ST446/Week10/class/README.md

 **ST446 Distributed Computing for Big Data**

-# Seminar Class 9: Scaling up machine learning
+# Seminar Class 9: Scaling up machine learning models

-This week, we are looking at how to use distributed computing to train large-scale machine learning models, such as deep neural networks, in a scalable manner.
+This week, we are looking at how to use distributed computing to train large-scale machine learning models.
+The first example illustrates the *data parallel computational model* discussed in the lecture through the compression of gradient updates sent by worker nodes to the parameter server.
+In the second example, we make use of the Google AI Platform to train neural networks in TensorFlow.

-We have two tutorials, as follows:

-## First tutorial:

-This tutorial is intended to show how distributed training of machine learning models, using the data parallel computation model, can be scaled up by compressing gradient updates sent by work nodes to the parameter server.
-We will be using a Dataproc cluster to upload and run the example notebook.
+For the first example, follow these steps:

 1. Please, use the script below (same from Week08) to configure your Dataproc cluster for this activity. **Remember to change for your project name, cluster name and region/zone**.